- Academic Programs

 - Faculty and Staff

 - Supporting the College

-Oregon State University’s College of Pharmacy students spend the third year of their studies at Oregon Health & Science University’s Center for Health & Healing in Portland.
-OHSU brings together education, research, patient care and community service.
+Oregon State University College of Pharmacy students in the Doctor of Pharmacy (PharmD) program spend the third year of their studies at Oregon Health & Science University’s new Collaborative Life Sciences Building (CLSB) in Portland.
+The CLSB brings together Oregon Health & Science University (OHSU), Oregon State University (OSU), and Portland State University in a collaboration of education, research, patient care, and community service.

 Our new facilities at OHSU have provided us with technologically advanced classrooms that include audience response modules, allowing the instructor to receive immediate feedback from students.
 The new space also has seminar rooms, a brand new computer lab and patient rooms.

-Learn what it’s like to be an OSU Pharm.D. student from Dan Rackham, who discusses his experience as a third-year Pharm.D. student at OHSU.
+Learn what it’s like to be an OSU PharmD student from Dan Rackham ('08), who discusses his experience as a third-year PharmD student at OHSU: